Bloodletting: Middle Ages

 Circa 1300 A.D., Germany.
 A physician holds the patient's arm straight, while blood streams into a bowl.
 The knife used to cut the wound is on the table, a tourniquet on the floor.
 The caption refers to sanguineus blood.

 The Talmud recommended a specific day of the week and days of the month for bloodletting in the Shabbat tractate.
 During medieval times bleeding charts were common, showing specific bleeding sites on the body in alignment with the planets and zodiacs.
 Islamic medical authors also advised bloodletting, particularly for fevers.
 It was practised according to seasons and certain phases of the Moon in the lunar calendar.
-The practice was probably passed by the Greeks with the translation of ancient texts to Arabic and is different than bloodletting by cupping mentioned in the traditions of Muhammad.
+The practice was probably passed by the Greeks with the translation of ancient texts to Arabic and is different from bloodletting by cupping mentioned in the traditions of Muhammad.
 When Muslim theories became known in the Latin-speaking countries of Europe, bloodletting became more widespread.
 Together with cautery, it was central to Arabic surgery; the key texts Kitab al-Qanun and especially Al-Tasrif li-man 'ajaza 'an al-ta'lif both recommended it.
 It was also known in Ayurvedic medicine, described in the Susruta Samhita.